 Effective January 1, 2023, the Company adopted the Accounting Standards Update ("ASU") 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, issued by the Financial Accounting Standards Board ("FASB") which creates a new credit impairment standard for financial assets measured at amortized cost and available-for-sale debt securities.
 The ASU requires financial assets measured at amortized cost (including loans, trade receivables and held-to-maturity debt securities) to be presented at the net amount expected to be collected, through an allowance for credit losses that are expected to occur over the remaining life of the asset, rather than incurred losses.
-The measurement of credit losses for newly recognized financial assets (other than certain purchased assets) and subsequent changes in the allowance for credit losses are recorded in the statement of income as the amounts expected to be collected change.
+The measurement of credit losses for newly recognized financial assets (other than certain purchased assets) and subsequent changes in the allowance for credit losses are recorded in the statement of operations as the amounts expected to be collected change.

-The Company evaluated the ASU related to CECL and determined that the pronouncement does not have a material effect on the financial position, results of operations or cash flows of the Company.
+The adoption of ASU 2016-13 did not have a material effect on the financial position, results of operations or cash flows of the Company.